bill-c-martin/bill-c-martin.github.io/_drafts/Dont-Make-Me-Think.md

 ---
 layout: default
-title: Don't Make Me Think
+title: Usability in Three Minutes
 category: blog
 ---

 "Don't Make Me Think" is a classic book on web usability.
-This is what I learned from the book, reduced down to a two minute read.
+This is what I learned from the book, reduced down to a three minute read.

-> Usability is how well a person of average ability and experience can figure out how to use a website to accomplish something without it being more trouble than it's worth.
+>Usability is how well a person of average ability and experience can figure out how to use a website to accomplish something without it being more trouble than it's worth.

 ### Don't Make Me Think

-When a user looks at a web page, they should be able to get what it is, and how to use it, without expending any effort thinking about it.
+When a user looks at a web page, they should be able to get what it is, and how to use it, without expending any effort into thinking about it.

 ### Design for Scanning, not Reading

 People don't read web pages, they scan them.
-Wording should be concise, and wisely chosen.

 - Separate content into grid chunks
 - Make clickable things ***look*** clickable